practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 ### Build and install HashLink from sources with SDL2

-SDL stands for [Simple DirectMedia Layer](https://www.libsdl.org/) in its version 2, the version on which HashLink depends.
+SDL2 stands for [Simple DirectMedia Layer](https://www.libsdl.org/) in its version 2, the version on which HashLink depends.
 SDL version 2.30.8 is the last SDL2 subversion I've found: https://github.com/libsdl-org/SDL/releases/tag/release-2.30.8 (++)

-The usual command in Ubuntu to install SDL2 resources, that is _$ sudo apt install libsdl2-dev_, failed with me ("unmet dependencies") in two Ubuntu 24.04.3 LTS systems.
+The usual command in Ubuntu to install SDL2 resources, that is _$ sudo apt install libsdl2-dev_, failed with me ("unmet dependencies") in two different Ubuntu 24.04.3 LTS systems.

-There are more resources needed for HashLink, but they shouldn't make so much trouble according to my experience.
-See from here at [Building on Linux/OSX](https://github.com/HaxeFoundation/hashlink/#building-on-linuxosx):
+There are more resources needed for HashLink, but they shouldn't make so much trouble according to my experience; see at [Building on Linux/OSX](https://github.com/HaxeFoundation/hashlink/#building-on-linuxosx):

 ```
 $ sudo apt update